HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipParamSweepGUI_README.txt

 distance histograms where the exponential does not cut off abruptly at the max radius value.
 Similarly, a good max gap length will produce a gapLifetimes histogram that tapers off at the max value.
-This value can also be visual inspection of tracks containing gaps.
+This value can also be determined by visual inspection of tracks containing gaps.
 To choose settings for the other parameters, consider plotting how the MT dynamics parameters in dataIndivTest change as the tracking parameter of interest changes.

 The defaults and ranges given were used to validate parameters for a movie with a frame rate of 0.8sec and a real-space pixel size of 110nm.